Volume 9, Issue 3 (7-2023) RABMS 2023, 9(3): 154-160 | Back to browse issues page

 Send citation to:

 Salah Ahmed S, Modawe G, Abdelrahman S. Baseline aspartate aminotransferase activity is closely related to COVID-19 mortality: A bidirectional cohort study.
-RABMS 2023; 9 (3) :154-160
+Journal of Research in Applied and Basic Medical Sciences 2023; 9 (3) :154-160

 URL: http://ijrabms.umsu.ac.ir/article-1-264-en.html